noseka1/toolbox-container/README.md

 Start a terminal session within the container:

 ```
-$ docker exec -ti --detach-keys ctrl-e,e toolbox /bin/bash
+$ docker exec -ti --detach-keys ctrl-@,@ toolbox /bin/bash
 ```

-The above command remaps the detach keys to ctrl-e.
+The above command remaps the detach keys to ctrl-@.
 The default ctrl-p key combination conflicts with the terminal controls.

 Within the container, you can create your user and switch to it: